critesjosh/azteccli/README.md

 **This project is in development.
 Use at your own risk.**

 A command line application for interacting with the Aztec protocol.
+Quick intro on Youtube here: https://youtu.be/JtIC_LMpCCo

 Does not handle your keys--connects to [Metamask](https://metamask.io/) with [Truffle Dashboard](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/) or to any wallet that supports [WalletConnect](https://docs.walletconnect.com/). **Metamask is the preferred wallet, this has not been tested extensively with wallet connect.**